ED-IP/Milestone-2-Project/README.md

 - **[Google Fonts](https://fonts.google.com/)**
 	- The page use several fonts for text from **Google Fonts** service.

-## To do
+## To do / Incomplete features

  - Change styles for the Navigation bar and footer
- - Try different colors for the Pages
+ - Try different colors for the pages, contact form
- - Make the contact form modal and refresh when one is sent
+ - Make the contact form modal and that it refresh when one is sent
  - Replace the "Lorem" text with the definitive one
+ - Center the button to close the Privacy page

 ## Testing